 NOTE 5b: The secured packet provided by the SOR-AF can include SOR-CMCI only if the SOR-AF has determined that the ME UE supports the SOR-CMCI and the USIM of the indicated SUPI supports SOR-CMCI.
 Otherwise if only the "ME support of SOR-CMCI" indicator is stored for the UE, then SOR-CMCI, if any, cannot be included in the secured packet.

 NOTE 5c: The secured packet provided by the SOR-AF does not include the "Store the SOR-CMCI in the ME" indicator.

+NOTE x: If the VPLMN is Global PLMN, because UE location is not included in Nsoraf_SoR_Get request message or the received UE location from HPLMN UDM is inaccurate in granularity of country by default, SOR-AF can not derive the list of preferred PLMN/access technology combinations, then the SOR-AF shall include the indication that '"Operator Controlled PLMN Selector with Access Technology" list stored in the UE can not be derived temporarily because the country that UE is located is not identitfied and thus no list of preferred PLMN/access technology combinations is provided'.

-3d) The HPLMN UDM forms the steering of roaming information as specified in 3GPP TS 33.501 [66] from the list of preferred PLMN/access technology combinations, the SOR-CMCI, if any, and the "Store the SOR-CMCI in the ME" indicator, if any, or the secured packet obtained in step 3a or the list of preferred PLMN/access technology combinations and the SOR-CMCI, if any, and the "Store the SOR-CMCI in the ME" indicator, if any, or the secured packet, obtained in step 3c.
+3d) The HPLMN UDM forms the steering of roaming information as specified in 3GPP TS 33.501 [66] from the list of preferred PLMN/access technology combinations, the SOR-CMCI, if any, the "Store the SOR-CMCI in the ME" indicator, if any, and the UE location, if any, or the secured packet obtained in step 3a or the list of preferred PLMN/access technology combinations and the SOR-CMCI, if any, the "Store the SOR-CMCI in the ME" indicator, if any, and the UE location, if any, or the secured packet, obtained in step 3c.

 If: